 Source: Hawai‘i Dental Service

 Were respondents allowed to make comments on specific dentists?

 This is a straight listing—no comments were allowed to influence the final list.

 How is this an objective listing if it’s based on opinions?

 Like medicine, dentistry is a profession that relies upon dentists referring one another.
 Peer review is a very effective method of determining who is the best in the field, since it’s based on the opinions of those most in the know: their colleagues.

 Are results checked against state of Hawai‘i records for criminal action or misconduct?
 What would happen if a misconduct complaint had been filed against a winner?

 Yes, PRS checks with the Professional and Vocational Licensing Board of the Hawai‘i Department of Commerce and Consumer Affairs.
 If a dentist is not in good standing or isn’t currently licensed, that dentist would not be included on the list.

-The professionals listed herein were selected by their peers in a survey conducted by Professional Research Services Company of Royal Oak, Michigan.
-If you notice any errors, please contact Sofia Pinkhasova at email@example.com For more information, visit prscom.com.
+The professionals listed were selected by their peers in a survey conducted by Professional Research Services of Michigan.
+If you notice any errors, please contact Sofia Shevin at firstname.lastname@example.org.
+For more information, visit prscom.com.